China says will never send military to oil rig spat with Vietnam

 The official said that on any given day, there were also Chinese navy warships in waters disputed with the Philippines.

-Reiterating U.S. criticism of how China has handled maritime disputes with its neighbours, he said China’s actions were "creating serious frictions" in relations with Washington.
+Reiterating U.S. criticism of how China has handled maritime disputes with its neighbors, he said China’s actions were "creating serious frictions" in relations with Washington.

-Vietnamese Prime Minister Nguyen Tan Dung told Reuters last month his government was considering various "defence options" against China, including legal action, a move the United States has said it would support.
+Vietnamese Prime Minister Nguyen Tan Dung told Reuters last month his government was considering various "defense options" against China, including legal action, a move the United States has said it would support.
+(Full Story)

 Yi Xianliang denied China was blocking any proposals by Hanoi for high-level dialogue or for a special envoy to travel to Beijing.